Plug-in hybrid: Charging systems

 The battery charger can be on-board or external to the vehicle.
-The process for an on-board charger is best explained as AC power being converted into DC power, resulting in the battery being charged.
+The process for an on-board charger is best described as converting AC power to DC power, thereby charging the battery.
 On-board chargers are limited in capacity by their weight and size, and by the limited capacity of general-purpose AC outlets.
-Dedicated off-board chargers can be as large and powerful as the user can afford, but require returning to the charger; high-speed chargers may be shared by multiple vehicles.
+Dedicated off-board chargers can be as large and powerful as the user can afford, but require the vehicle to return to the charger; high-speed chargers may be shared by multiple vehicles.

-Using the electric motor's inverter allows the motor windings to act as the transformer coils, and the existing high-power inverter as the AC-to-DC charger.
-As these components are already required on the car, and are designed to handle any practical power capability, they can be used to create a very powerful form of on-board charger with no significant additional weight or size.
+Using the electric motor's inverter allows the motor windings to act as the transformer coils, with the existing high-power inverter serving as the AC-to-DC charger.
+As these components are already required in the car and are designed to handle practical power levels, they can be used to create a very powerful on-board charger with no significant additional weight or size.
 AC Propulsion uses this charging method, referred to as "reductive charging".